Jun 01 More than Miles: The Rachel Carson Trail Conservancy

 On June 20, 2026, the twenty-ninth annual Rachel Carson Trail Challenge will once again follow nearly the entire 37-mile Rachel Carson Trail from sunrise in North Park to sunset in Harrison Hills Park on the longest day of the year.

-We encourage community members to head out along the route or gather at the finish in North Park to cheer on participants, offer encouragement and help carry them through the final miles.
+We encourage community members to head out along the route or gather at the finish in Harrison Hills Park to cheer on participants, offer encouragement and help carry them through the final miles.
 Whether it’s a wave from a roadside crossing or a cheer at the finish, that community support is a meaningful part of what makes the Challenge so special!